reubenharry/website/content/maths/Electromagnetism.md

 Note: this is *classical* electromagnetism, so no special (or general) relativity, and no quantum.
 So it's a limited, but very effective model.

 The relevant maths for this subject is mostly multivariable integration, so see e.g. [these notes](/notes/differentialforms).
-Those are probably a bit too pure maths heavy, but they're relevant, because every imaginable manifestation of Stokes' generalized theorem comes up (the divergence theorem, the fundamental theorem for gradients, Stokes' (not so general) theorem, Green's theorem, etc).
+Those are probably more abstract than necessary, but the connection is that every imaginable manifestation of Stokes' generalized theorem comes up (the divergence theorem, the fundamental theorem for gradients, Stokes' (not so general) theorem, Green's theorem, etc).

 One of the tricky things about this subject is that it consists of a mixture of simple theoretical ideas (e.g. the field resulting from a point charge), to real-world useful facts, which tend to be (at best) very hard to show analytically, or impossible in a classical model (e.g. magnetism in a material, why various materials are approximately Ohmic, etc).
 Since the things in the second camp are the ones that actually matter, you end up having to take a lot on faith and just get a general intuition.
 Which is fine, but contrasts with all the nice simple integral calculus of the simpler cases.